Worksop Manor: Royal visits

 Members of the Scottish royal family stayed at Worksop on their way to London after the Union of the Crowns.
-King James stayed at the main house in 1603 on his way south to take the throne of England.
-Anne of Denmark stayed in June 1603, travelling from the house of Edward Rye at Doncaster, and holding court at Worksop on the king's birthday, 19 June.
+King James VI and I stayed at the main house in 1603 on his way south to take the throne of England.
+Anne of Denmark stayed in June 1603, travelling from the house of Edward Rye at Doncaster, and holding court at Worksop on the King's birthday, 19 June.
 A record of kitchen expenses mentions Polish and Bolognese sausages, Westphalia bacon, and two Frenchmen were employed to fold napkins.
-She gave William Cecil, the young son of Sir Robert Cecil, a jewel and tied it in his ear, and he danced with the 7 year old Princess Elizabeth.
+She gave William Cecil, the young son of Sir Robert Cecil, a jewel and tied it in his ear, and he danced with the 7-year-old Princess Elizabeth.
 Anne of Denmark found time to write a letter in German to her brother Christian IV from Worksop, signing "im Pallast das Graffn von Schrosbery".
 Her large crowd of followers was disorderly, and the Duke of Lennox and the Earls of Shrewsbury and Cumberland made a proclamation at Worksop that her followers should put aside any private quarrels, and hangers-on without formal roles should leave.